 Hawaiian Poke Bowl with Spicy Aioli

-This easy Hawaiian Poke Bowl with Spicy Aioli is like a deconstructed sushi roll in a bowl.
+This Hawaiian Poke Bowl recipe is like a deconstructed sushi roll in a bowl.
 Made with rice, fish, and a variety of delicious toppings and sauces!

 I’ve become obsessed with sushi and poke bowls over the past number of years.

 When I’m looking for a quick, tasty Friday treat for lunch, I head to my favorite neighborhood sushi takeout spot and grab a spicy crunchy roll and bottle of kombucha.

 And when I have a little more time and some company to enjoy a meal with, I like to stop at our local Aloha Poke Co. restaurant.
 I’d say my whole family is currently obsessed, especially our soon-to-be eighteen year-old.